-While Touch 1.0 and Ext JS 4.0 defined some best practices on how to structure your application using MVC, Ext JS 5 takes this concept to the next level by adding optional support for the MVVM architectural pattern.
-Although MVC and MVVM are in fact very similar software patterns, using MVVM has some specific benefits that can vastly reduce the amount of application logic developers need to write.
+While Touch 1.0 and Ext JS 4.0 defined some best practices for structuring your application using MVC, Ext JS 5 expands on this concept by adding optional support for the MVVM architectural pattern.
+Although MVC and MVVM are very similar software patterns, using MVVM has some distinct advantages that can significantly reduce the amount of application logic developers must write.

-It is important to note that Ext JS 5 maintains full backwards compatibility with applications built with an MVC architecture.
-To help you understand what has and hasn’t changed, let’s take a deeper look at what the MVC and MVVM patterns do.
+It is important to note that Ext JS 5 maintains full backward compatibility with MVC-based applications.
+Let’s take a closer look at what the MVC and MVVM patterns do to help you understand what has and hasn’t changed.

 What is MVC?